-In this module, you will learn how to set up a free account with Galaxy, learn main controls and learn how to import data from the UCSC Genome Browser, which is well-integrated with Galaxy.
-You will also learn how to do a simple analysis using Galaxy.
-No CME credit is available.
+In this module, participants learn how to set up a free account with Galaxy, learn main controls and learn how to import data from the UCSC Genome Browser, which is well-integrated with Galaxy.
+They also learn how to do a simple analysis using Galaxy.

 Data files generated in experiments using next-generation sequencing technology are very big — up to hundreds of gigabytes (Hi-seq).
-Smaller files (less than 2 GB) can be uploaded into the software directly from your computer, but to upload bigger files (up to 50 GB), you need to use FTP client software.
+Smaller files (less than 2 GB) can be uploaded into the software directly from a computer, but to upload bigger files (up to 50 GB), FTP client software is necessary.

 This module shows how to analyze changes in methylation status of DNA using data generated with ChIP-seq method — more specifically, methylated DNA immunoprecipitation (MeDIP) and sequenced with Illumina Genome Analyzer IIx.
-We use FASTQ files as an input data, so most techniques used in this analysis are applicable to other types of ChIP-seq data.
+The module uses FASTQ files as an input data, so most techniques used in this analysis are applicable to other types of ChIP-seq data.

-The whole analysis involves many steps, so to make it easier to understand and learn, we divided it into three parts, each of which explains a particular analytical process.
+The whole analysis involves many steps, so to make it easier to understand and learn, the module is divided into three parts, each of which explains a particular analytical process.
 This first part shows how to identify DNA regions that have a different level of methylation in different samples.
-No CME credit is available.

 Various experimental treatments or biological states (such as embryonic development) may affect genome-wide methylation pattern: number of hypermethylated sites in introns, exons, in promoter regions and CpG islands.

 Once differentially methylated sites (hyper- and hypo-methylated) are identified, the next step in the analysis is to find differences in and characterize methylation pattern — that is, distribution of frequencies of differentially methylated sites in specified genomic regions.
-In this module, we explain how to do this type of analysis using Galaxy software.
-No CME credit is available.
+This module explains how to do this type of analysis using Galaxy software.

-In this module, we will explain how to analyze differential methylation of promoter regions on a genome-wide scale using Galaxy software.
-No CME credit is available.
+This module explains how to analyze differential methylation of promoter regions on a genome-wide scale using Galaxy software.

-It is common that you receive your data in BAM or FASTQ format files.
-It is preferable to start your analysis with FASTQ files to be able to check the quality of sequence reads and remove low-quality fragments.
+Investigators commonly receive their data in BAM or FASTQ format files.
+It is preferable to start analysis with FASTQ files to be able to check the quality of sequence reads and remove low-quality fragments.
 FASTQ files come in different flavors depending on the specifics of the sequencing platform that was used to generate them (for example, single read versus paired-end read).

 There are software tools developed specifically to convert BAM files into high-quality FASTQ files.
-In this module, we demonstrate how to install these software tools on your computer and process BAM files.
-No CME credit is available.
+This module demonstrates how to install these software tools on a computer and process BAM files.

-Typically, the goal of the RNA-seq analysis is to identify genes that are differentially expressed in groups of samples that are being compared.
-This will help to find alternatively spliced transcripts in groups of samples and alternative transcription start sites.
+Typically, the goal of the RNA-seq analysis is to identify genes that are differentially expressed in groups of samples being compared.
+This helps find alternatively spliced transcripts in groups of samples and alternative transcription start sites.

 Starting with FASTQ files, it takes numerous analytical steps to obtain the final result.
 There are multiple parameters for each algorithm used at each step of the analysis, and these parameters need to be set correctly.
-In this module, we walk you through the major steps of the analytical workflow and explain how to correctly set the parameters.
-No CME credit is available.
+This module walks participants through the major steps of the analytical workflow and explains how to correctly set the parameters.

 The output of the RNA-seq analysis is genomic coordinates of the regions with requested properties (differential gene expression, alternative splicing, alternative TSS and more).
-To understand the biological result of the experiment, these coordinates need to be annotated with gene/transcript symbols/names/IDs, positions of TSS and more.
+To understand the biological result of the experiment, these coordinates need to be annotated with gene or transcript symbols, names or IDs, positions of TSS, and more.

-In this module, we demonstrate how to obtain these annotations and map them to the results of the RNA-seq analysis.
-No CME credit is available.
+This module demonstrates how to obtain these annotations and map them to the results of the RNA-seq analysis.

-The genome browser developed by the University of California, Santa Cruz, known as the UCSC Genome Browser, is one of the main bioinformatics resources that handles this challenge.
+The genome browser developed by the University of California, Santa Cruz (UCSC) — known as the UCSC Genome Browser — is one of the main bioinformatics resources that handles this challenge.
 Not only does this software enable researchers to visually represent complex genomic data, but it also empowers scientists to explore vast amounts of genomic information gathered by the research community worldwide and recorded in the UCSC databases.

-In this module, we explain how to visually represent genomic data using the UCSC Genome Browser and also how to search and retrieve specific information from UCSC databases.
-No CME credit is available.
+This module explains how to visually represent genomic data using the UCSC Genome Browser and also how to search and retrieve specific information from UCSC databases.

 MetaCore is one of the most advanced software programs for the analysis of molecular pathways, biological networks of genes and proteins, data mining of biological annotations, and data visualization and reporting tools.
 This software can perform analysis of data obtained by various technological platforms — microarray, next-generation sequencing, PCR, ELISA, protein mass spectrometry and more — because the input data is a list of gene or protein IDs.